The North Dakota Space Grant Consortium participates in funding research projects through UND and other regional institutions.

 College Student Research Mini-Grants

-Mini-grants are available for undergraduate and graduate students who are completing STEM- or NASA-relevant research.
+Mini-grants are available for undergraduate and graduate students who are completing STEM- or NASA-relevant research that directly affects their thesis or dissertation.
 All students who meet this criteria are eligible to apply.
-These mini-grants will be awarded each semester and may include travel and materials funding that directly benefits undergraduate students' research, thesis, or dissertation.
+These mini-grants will be awarded each semester and may include materials funding.
 All funds will be distributed on a competitive basis and released depending on the current fiscal year's budget.
+The maximum award for each individual is $2,500.
+Students requiring only travel expenses are encouraged to consider the NDSGC Travel Grants.
+Students who have already completed research through the NDSGC (having earned a fellowship, mini-grant, or internship) are eligible to apply for the NDSGC to cover publication fees under this program.
 For additional information, please contact Marissa Saad.

 Upcoming application deadlines:

 Graduate Research Assistantships

 The NDSGC provides two ½ time Graduate Research Assistantships (GRAs) to the UND Department of Space Studies to conduct NASA‐relevant research.
 The UND Department of Space Studies is the nexus of various disciplines of space research in North Dakota and provides diverse, interdisciplinary, and advanced opportunities in NASA-relevant areas of science and engineering.
 Funded students are expected to conduct research and graduate with a publishable M.S. thesis.
 Learn more about UND Space Studies.
 For additional information, please contact Caitlin Nolby.